org-formation/org-formation-cli/docs/cloudformation-resources.md

 ```

 ### OrganizationBinding: Where to create which resource
-In Orgnization Formation, in order to create resources, these resources should have an `OrganizationBinding` attribute.
+In Organization Formation, in order to create resources, these resources should have an `OrganizationBinding` attribute.

-The `OrganizationBinding` can be specified as a toplevel `DefaultOrganizationBinding`, within a `OrganizationBindings` section or directly on the CloudFormation Resource.
+The `OrganizationBinding` can be specified as a top-level `DefaultOrganizationBinding`, within a `OrganizationBindings` section or directly on the CloudFormation Resource.

 ```yaml